When in the City Of Nawabs - Things To Do in Lucknow

 Begum Hazrat Mahal Park and Maqbara

-Begum Hazrat Mahal Park was built in the honour of Begum Hazrat Mahal, who was the first wife of Nawab Wajid Ali Shah.
+Begum Hazrat Mahal Park was built in honour of Begum Hazrat Mahal, the first wife of Nawab Wajid Ali Shah, and stands among the important historical sites in Lucknow.

 Safed Bardari , The Piccadily Lucknow, Places to see in Lucknow